Photos by: Emily Violet Photography

 "The felt presence of immediate experience—this is all you know.” - Terence McKenna

 It emerged in 2020 as a means to cope with changing times.
 During that uncertain period, my Dad was diagnosed with stage four pancreatic cancer.
 This is when the artwork began to take form.
 His final day came on August 10, 2021.
-On that last day of his life, I remember him softly describing his dreams and visions as “spooky.”

 “Hang on to your confusion.
 In the end, it is your best friend.”